Best of the October 2018 Power BI Release

 We now have Fuzzy Matching capabilities for joining a dimension with a fact.
 In the example below, we're matching the People table to the Sales table through some various iterations of the name “Bill/William”:

 I'll be honest: I've always hated fuzzy matching logic because it essentially allows an organization to sweep their data quality issues under the rug by putting lipstick on a pig.
 Referential integrity issues are the enemy.
 Rather than try to repair those in the data prep stage, I'd much rather stick to a "garbage in, garbage out" philosophy whereby we let users see the issues thereby opening a dialogue on how to repair them somewhere upstream.

 Given that principle, I'd like to believe that I will go my entire career without ever using this fuzzy matching functionality in Power BI.
 Time will tell, however, if I can adhere to that ideal; if I've learned nothing else as a BI architect, it's that there's sometimes little sense in being precious.

 Come back next month, and I'll have another rundown for you for the November 2018 release.
 In the meantime, let's place some bets on whether or not they'll implement the matrix visual's expand/collapse functionality in the next version!

 If you’d like to hear more from Shawn and learn more about Microsoft Power BI, check out his webinar Power BI: Beyond the Buzz.
 Shawn explains how the product fits into Microsoft’s overall Business Intelligence framework, reviews what it does well (and does poorly) and demos some of its more prominent features.
-Or click here to read his workaround tip for printing reports in Power BI.
-You can scroll through our blog landing page to find previous updates from Shawn on Power BI.
+Or read his workaround tip for printing reports in Power BI.
+You can scroll through our list of blogs to find previous updates from Shawn on Power BI.